reactive-python/reactpy-django/docs/src/reference/settings.md

 **Example Value(s):** `#!python True`

-Configures whether to pre-render your components, which enables SEO compatibility and reduces perceived latency.
+Configures whether to HTTP pre-render your components, which enables SEO compatibility and reduces perceived latency.

 During pre-rendering, there are some key differences in behavior: